Buying an electric car on finance: A complete guide

-As the push to switch to electric vehicles continues, our guide can help you decide on the best finance option for your new or second hand electric car
+As the push to switch to electric vehicles continues, our guide can help you decide on the best finance option for your new or secondhand electric car.

-Electric vehicles have many advantages - low running costs and producing zero emissions being the main selling points.
+With people becoming more concerned about the environment it’s not surprising that electric vehicles have become more popular.
+Electric vehicles have many advantages – low running costs and producing zero emissions being the main selling points.
 But they can be expensive to buy outright.
 Many drivers look to different forms of finance to make the purchase of an electric car more affordable.

 Can I buy an electric car on finance?